Covid-19: Further 456 cases and five deaths confirmed in State

 Of the new cases, 105 were in Dublin, 85 were in Limerick, 43 were in Cork, 38 were in Meath and 25 were in Clare, with the remaining 160 cases spread across 21 other counties.

-As of Modnay afternoon, there were 274 hospitalised Covid-19 patients, including 33 in intensive care.
+As of Monday afternoon, there were 274 hospitalised Covid-19 patients, including 33 in intensive care.
 There have been 10 additional hospitalisation in the past 24 hours.

+US biotech Moderna on Monday said its Covid-19 vaccine had shown 94.5 per cent efficacy in clinical trials, in what was the second positive set of results for a vaccine in the past eight days.

+However, Taoiseach Micheál Martin said a significant rollout of Covid-19 vaccines is unlikely to happen before the middle of next year and priority will initially be given to protecting vulnerable groups and healthcare workers.

 Meanwhile, a member of the Government’s public health advisory body has said the group would have “problems” with the reopening of pubs and the easing of travel restrictions for Christmas.